tabishfayyaz/notes-and-books/software-design-principles.md

 - Have you analyzed and handled the case when any sub-component of the system fails (irrespective of the reason)

 - Have you examined that you have not over architectured or under architectured the system

+## Software Design Notes

+- Breakup into independent components yet have key dependencies so what you are doing doesn't impact all theo thers dependent on your compoonent/module/library
+- Inspect your data objects and graph their interactions/where they flow.
+Keep classes simple.
+Keep one-way data flow/interactions simple